-Tadao Mori, the car’s chief designer, has brought the LF-LC concept to life with the LC 500, retaining the concept’s hunkered down stance, poised front end and superb exterior lighting.
+Tadao Mori, the car’s chief designer, has brought the LF-LC concept to life with the Lexus LC 500, retaining the concept’s hunkered down stance, poised front end and superb exterior lighting.
 There’s a hint of LFA there too, and an all round elegance that puts the LC 500 in a class of its own when it comes to looks.
 Still, it’s a design language you need to love to get into the brand.
 There’s a small part of me that imagines the LC 500 on the pages of a Dragon Ball Z comic with exaggerated slashes and curves to achieve a level of futurism currently untouched by the industry.

 My favourite angle of the car was from behind, and watching the model in front of me, with the additional $15k ‘Enhancement Package’ deploy the rear spoiler and get on the brakes was enough to make any motoring enthusiast smile.
 As was the cabin I was watching from.
-I’m not overly familiar with past Lexus interiors, but I loved the LC 500.
+I’m not overly familiar with past Lexus interiors, but I loved the Lexus LC 500.

 There’s exposed Carbon Fibre when you step in, luxurious suede door panels, leather wrapped everything and a 918-watt Mark Levinson Audio system that sounds about as good as the car itself.
 The driving position is also a standout, cocooned low in a spirited but comfortable seat, gripping a beautifully shaped and sized wheel, albeit it minus a telescoping function.
 Unfortunately, navigating the entertainment system and car settings was like trying to write a neat letter with your weak hand.

-What the LC 500 does without compromise, is excite the senses.
+What the Lexus LC 500 does without compromise, is excite the senses.
 From the moment you sit down and start the naturally aspirated V8 with a push of the button, you’re instantly engaged.
 I can’t attest to the Hybrid V6, which is fine because I’d never buy it, but the V8 sounds as good as an Aston Martin when it fires up.